SavvyOpen/.github/README.md

-# .github
+Open-source software organization founded and maintained by
-Founded and maintained by Chung Lim Lee
+**Chung Lim Lee**